thisispartaa/LMS-Platform/README.md

-# Amazech's Training Platform
+# LMS Training Platform

 ## Overview
-Amazech's Training Platform is an internal AI-powered employee onboarding and training solution designed to improve the learning experience for both new and existing employees.
+This Training Platform is an internal AI-powered employee onboarding and training solution designed to improve the learning experience for both new and existing employees.
 The platform uses GPT-4 to read and understand uploaded documents or videos, generate summaries, create training modules based on a 4-stage learning journey, and produce AI-generated quizzes.
 It also includes an admin dashboard for managing modules, tracking employee progress, and sending notifications.

 ## Objectives
 - Improve the employee onboarding and training experience.